 In retrospect, which recruting classes turned out to be outstanding and which turned out to be duds?
-How do the different classes of the Alvarez/Bielema era rank?
-Well, here is the latest update to this running study that I have been doing for many years.
+Well, I did a little number crunching to come up with the following evaluations.

 Key Players: Chambers, Stemke, Echols, J. Fletcher, Knight, Kuhns, Sigmund, Anelli, McGrew

-Comments: Big senior years from Mark Anelli and Michael Echols' pushed this group to the top of the ratings.
-Their depth is excellent with the highest per player rating, while the total quantity is right there with the best of Alvarez's classes.
+Comments: Mark Anelli and Michael Echols' senior seasons pushed this group past the '96 group and almost to the top of the ratings.
+Their depth is excellent, just a tad behind the '96, but the quality is right there with the best of Alvarez's classes.
 Taken with the '96 group, not too shabby.
 One can see why they had so much success.

 Key Players: Dawkins, Montgomery, Fowler, Shackerford, Burgess, Roan, Verstegen, Rudolph, Moss, Thompson, Messenger, Panos, Tucker